Seeing the story: How to write the data-driven investigation

 Anita Hassan joined the Las Vegas Review Journal's investigations team in August 2017.
 She was previously an investigative reporter for the Houston Chronicle, where her award-winning reporting highlighted a massive backlog of untested rape kits, county jail abuses and corruption in a state program civilly committing sex offenders.
 Her latest investigation uncovered failures in the criminal justice system that allowed a serial rapist in Houston to go free for a decade.

-Paula Lavigne is an investigative reporter for ESPN, and a specialist in data-driven journalism.
-Her work has been honored with a Peabody Award, Alfred I. duPont award, and IRE awards among others.
-She is co-author of "Violated: Exposing Rape at Baylor University Amid College Football's Sexual Assault Crises."
-She previously worked in newspapers in Dallas; Des Moines, Iowa; and Tacoma, Wash.
-She is an alumna of the University of Nebraska and Creighton University.
+Paula Lavigne has been an investigative reporter for ESPN since 2008, working for both digital and TV.
+She has a background in data journalism.
+Her work has been recognized with several awards including a Peabody, duPont and IRE's first sports investigation award.
+Prior to ESPN, she worked at newspapers in Dallas; Des Moines, Iowa; and Tacoma, Wash.
+She is a graduate of the University of Nebraska and Creighton University.

 Jim is deputy managing editor at the Philadelphia Inquirer, where he oversees its 10-member, Pulitzer-winning I-Team.
 He served 10 years on IRE's board, including a term as president.
 He is the author of five works of nonfiction, including "Mobbed Up," an IRE Award winner adapted into the HBO film "Teamster Boss" and most recently "Vendetta: Bobby Kennedy vs. Jimmy Hoffa."
 Among Jim's passions are narrative writing, archival research, and fighting for public records.

 No tipsheets have yet been uploaded for this event.